-- A variety of engagements that allow you to hone existing skills and develop new ones as they build their resumes
+- A variety of engagements that allow job seekers to hone existing skills and develop new ones as they build their resumes

-- Exposure to a diverse set of individuals — critical for building your network
+- Exposure to a diverse set of professionals — critical for building strong networks

-- Financial freedom that allows you to be more selective about the full-time opportunities while you're generating income
+- Financial freedom that allows workers to be more selective about the full-time opportunities they may apply for while they’re generating income

 - A flexible schedule for those who want to spend more time with their families or focus on a hobby or other interest

 Reality: As the needs of businesses and workers have changed over the years, the temporary industry has evolved.
-Today, the fastest growth is occurring in professional and technical occupations, as both businesses and professionals from all backgrounds and skill levels have come to realize the benefits of having greater flexibility.
-Professionals have embraced the consulting lifestyle because they can secure challenging, diverse assignments and receive competitive compensation while still maintaining some control over when, where and how much they work.
+Today, the fastest growth is occurring in professional and technical occupations as businesses and professionals from all backgrounds and skill levels have come to realize the benefits of having greater flexibility.

-For their part, companies have found they can readily gain access to highly skilled finance professionals who can supply specialized expertise — ranging from bookkeeping help to interim CFO duties — for both immediate and long-term projects.
-Should they have entry-level positions to fill, they have access to candidates at this stage in their careers as well.
+For their part, companies have found they can readily gain access to highly skilled finance professionals who supply specialized expertise — ranging from bookkeeping help to interim CFO duties — for immediate and long-term projects.
+Should they have entry-level positions to fill, they have access to candidates at this stage in their careers, as well.

 Reality: Quite the contrary.
 Many businesses view interim hiring as a way to evaluate individuals for full-time positions.
-To bridge gaps, they’re bringing in the most accomplished interim professionals they can find, and many firms are evaluating the skills and cultural fit of these individuals with an eye toward making them full-time employees if business conditions continue to improve.
+To bridge gaps, they’re bringing in the most accomplished interim professionals they can find using a temp-to-hire strategy.
+They evaluate the skills and workplace-culture fit of these individuals with an eye toward making them full-time employees.

 Myth 3: Temporary work is short term, sporadic and low paying

-Reality: Although project consulting frequently offers the option of working fewer hours than a full-time role might require, professionals with sought-after skills usually find that they can work as much as they want.
-In fact, according to the American Staffing Association, 79 percent of temporary and contract employees work full time — virtually the same percentage as the rest of the workforce.
+Reality: Although project consulting frequently offers the option of working fewer hours than a full-time role might require, highly skilled professionals usually find they can work as much as they want.
+In fact, many temporary professionals and contractors work the equivalent of full time hours.
 Also, temporary assignments can last from a few days to more than a year.

-As to wages, many temporary positions pay on par with salaried ones, and individuals with the most sought-after skills can often command a premium.
-To attract the most highly skilled professionals, staffing firms offer competitive wages and benefits, which often include access to health insurance, vacation and holiday pay, and even retirement plans.
+As for wages, many temporary positions pay on par with salaried ones, and individuals with the most sought-after skills can often command a premium.
+To attract top temporary talent, staffing firms offer competitive wages and benefits, which can even include access to health insurance, vacation and holiday pay, and retirement plans.

 Myth 4: You can’t include temporary work on a resume

-Myth 5: You can’t develop new skills working for a temporary staffing company
+Myth 5: You can’t develop new skills this way

 Reality: Accounting and finance professionals who work on a temporary basis are often involved in projects that are as interesting and challenging as those they might encounter in full-time positions.
-In addition, a staffing firm specializing in accounting and finance positions will stay abreast of the latest industry developments and offer complimentary training opportunities to help project professionals upgrade their skills and even earn accreditations.
+In addition, a staffing firm specializing in accounting and finance positions stays abreast of the latest industry developments and offers complimentary training opportunities to help project professionals upgrade their skills — and even earn accreditations.

-Myth 6: If you work on a temporary basis, you can’t continue your job search
+Myth 6: If you're working, you can’t continue your job search

-Also, keep in mind that your temporary assignment can also help you advance your job search.
-You never know when a position might open at the company where you’re working, or others you meet during the course of your assignment may be willing to recommend you for a position they’ve heard about through their network.
+Also, keep in mind that your temporary assignment can help you advance your job search.
+You never know when a position might open at the company where you’re working.
+Or you might meet people during the course of your assignment who are willing to recommend you for a position in their network.